Pathoschild/canimod.github.io/guides/smapi-faq.md

 See _[using mods](/guides/using-mods)_ for an introduction.

 ### How do I create my own mod?
-See _[creating a SMAPI mod](/guides/creating-a-smapi-mod)_, which will walk you through creating your first mod.
-This also contains references for experienced developers who just want to look up the available events and features.
+See _[creating a SMAPI mod](/guides/creating-a-smapi-mod)_, which walks you through creating a mod and documents the available events and APIs.

 ## Asking for help